ZeroPass/TokenRegistry/README.md

 • NFC SDK/android app; \(trid-token registry id\)
 [https://github.com/ZeroPass/Android-trid](https://github.com/ZeroPass/Android-trid)

-We are hacking the passport hardware security module \(active authentication\), to provide us with valid signature on the passport itself \(the signature cant be spoofed, even if android phone  is compromised!\).
+We are hacking the passport hardware security module \(active authentication\), to provide us with valid signature on the passport itself \(the signature can’t be spoofed, even if Android phone is compromised!\).
 Documentation is nearly non-existent.

-We send the hashed Ethereum account address to the passport and receive back signature.
+We send the hashed Ethereum account address to the passport and receive back the signature.

-Then we are using a smartcontract to check the validity of that signature, and we write attestation of our ethereum account to the smarcontract itself.
-Account is the standard the ERC20 style contract with some additional functions\).
+After that we use a smart contract to check the validity of that signature, and we write the attestation of our Ethereum account to the smart contract itself.
+The account is a standard ERC20 style contract with some additional functions.

 That if everything goes according to plan.